Platon (toll system): Controversy

 The implementation of the system sparked protest among truck drivers across Russia, especially in the Dagestan region.
-Most truckers in Russia own and operate their vehicles as independent contractors, and many fear the levy will render their business unprofitable.
+Most truckers in Russia own and operate their vehicles as independent contractors, and many fear the levy will render their businesses unprofitable.
 According to independent Russian media, the operation of the Platon system is considered to be unfair and ineffective, with reports that up to 70% of the trucks avoid paying the distance-based fees.